Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Power Management Flows

-Figure~\ref{PkgC8_flow} illustrates the $\pc$ entry and exit flows in a nutshell; it provides some basic information that may help to understand the examples presented in this paper.
+Figure~\ref{PkgC8_flow} depicts the $\pc$ entry and exit flows in a nutshell; it provides some basic information useful to illustrate the method presented in this paper (familiarity with details of PM flow is not required).
 This description of the $PkgC$ states does not apply to any specific generation of Intel products and may change in future generations, and therefore it should be treated as an example.
 Once all \emph{Cores} go into sleep-state, the $PkgC$-entry flow will be triggered, starting with $PkgC2$.
 If the conditions allow to go deeper, the processor will initiate \emph{Last Level Cache} ($LLC$) flush (reaching $PkgC2R$).
-The following stages will be setting the \emph{Core}, \emph{GT} and \emph{Ring} voltage to $0v$, gate part of the \emph{Uncore} and turn-off the main \emph{CPU} clock ($Clk$).
+The following stages will be setting the \emph{Core}, \emph{Graphics} and \emph{Ring} voltages to $0v$, and turn-off the main \emph{CPU} clock ($Clk$).
 The $\pc$ wake-up flow will set back the voltages and ungate various components of the \emph{CPU} internal domains.